fredpaw/tasmania/wp-content/plugins/jquery-archive-list-widget/readme.txt

 * Removed &nbsp; characters, all spacing should be done by CSS.

 = 1.1 =
-* Added support for multiples instances (by writing [jQuery Archive List] on any Text widget)
+* Added support for multiples instances (by writing [jQueryArchiveList] on any Text widget)
 * Added support for Wordpress' reading filters, like reading permissions using Role Scoper plugin (thanks to Ramiro García for the patch)
 * Improved compatibility with Wordpress 3.x

 = 1.0 =
 * Added support for month's format
-* Now the jquery archive list can be printed from a post, just write [jQuery Archive List] anywhere inside the post.
+* Now the jquery archive list can be printed from a post, just write [jQueryArchiveList] anywhere inside the post.
 * Added support for i18n, so you can translate widget configuration's text to your language.
 * Separed JS code from HTML code, so browsers should cache JS content for faster processing.
 * Automatic loading of jQuery JS library.